 LANKOV, Andrei.
 2013.
 The Real North Korea: Life and Politics in the Failed Stalinist Utopia.

 Oxford University Press.

 PERSON, James.
 2009.
-New Evidence on North Korea's Chollima Movement and First Five-Year Plan (1957-1961).
+New Evidence on North Korea's Chollima Movement and First Fiveper week: 2 per level/semester: 28 Form of the course: on-site learning

+Year Plan (1957-1961).
 Washington: United States Institute of Peace.